-- Feature-based linear classifiers are important to NLP. - You define the features, an algorithm chooses the weights.
+- Feature-based linear classifiers are helpful for NLP tasks where interpretability is important. - You define the features, an algorithm chooses the weights.
 Some classifiers then exponentiate and normalize to give probabilities. - More features ⇒ more flexibility, also more risk of overfitting.
 Because we work with large vocabularies, not uncommon to have millions of features. - Learning objective/loss functions formalize training as choosing parameters to optimize a function. - Some model both the language and the class (generative); some directly model the class conditioned on the language (discriminative). - In general: Generative \Rightarrow training is cheaper, but lower accuracy.